-Earlier this year, we spent six weeks in Chile's huge capital city, Santiago, housesitting and looking after two lovely dogs.
-However, we quickly discovered that there really isn't a great deal to do or see.
+Earlier this year, we spent six weeks in Chile's huge capital city, housesitting and looking after two lovely dogs.
+However, we quickly discovered that there really isn't a great deal to see of things to do in Santiago.

 Sure it has everything one would need to live and work there happily, but it is certainly not like basing yourself in London, Paris or Buenos Aires for a couple of months.